A guide to the best day trips and road trips from Milwaukee, Wisconsin

 Distance from Milwaukee: 45 minutes, 32 miles

 So you have a choice of water sports to do on the lake.
-It’s another place that transports visitors back to the past, including visits to Kenosha, around 32 miles away.
+It’s another place that transports visitors back to the past, especially those looking for short trips out of Milwaukee.

 Visit the historic Southport Light Station Museum to have an understanding of what it was like to be a lighthouse keeper at the end of the 19th century.